Darfur Regional Government: Status referendum

 The permanent status of the Darfur region was determined by a referendum held in April 2016 in which the people of Darfur had the choice between "the creation of a Darfur Region composed of the three states" (there are now five states), with a constitution and regional government, or the retention of the status quo, with the Darfur region divided between several states.
 The referendum result supported the retention of the status quo and the regional authority was dissolved on 14 June 2016.

 Darfur Regional Government (2021-present)

 On 31 August 2020, the Juba Agreement was signed between the Transitional Government of Sudan and two Darfur based opposition groups, the Sudan Liberation Movement/Army and the Justice and Equality Movement on the other.
 The agreement stated that the two former rebel groups would join the transition to democracy in Sudan through peaceful means.
 As part of this agreement, the Darfur Regional Government was formed in August 2021 when Minni Minnawi was appointed as Regional Governor.

 Government of Peace and Unity administration (2025-present)

 In July 2025, during the Sudanese Civil War, the rival Government of Peace and Unity appointed El Hadi Idris Yahya as governor of their alternative Darfur regional administration.
 The GPU-affiliated Rapid Support Forces militia took control of El-Fashir, the capital of the Darfur region in October 2025.
+Shortly after the city's capture, an estimated 60,000–68,000 civilians were killed by the RSF in the El Fasher massacre.